confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 11. Create streams for driver locations and rider locations
 -----------------------------------------------------

-Next we’ll create streams to encapsulate location pings sent every few seconds by drivers’ and riders’ phones.
-In contrast to tables, ksqlDB streams are append-only collections of events, and therefore suitable for a continuous stream of location updates.
+In this step, you create streams to encapsulate location pings that are sent every few seconds by drivers’ and riders’ phones.
+In contrast to tables, ksqlDB streams are append-only collections of events, so they're suitable for a continuous stream of location updates.

 ```sql
 CREATE STREAM driverLocations (